How is the place of supply determined for export supplies?

 Nature of Goods or Services:

-The type of goods or services involved in an export transaction can significantly influence the determination of the place of supply.
+The type of goods or services involved in an export transaction significantly influences the determination of the place of supply.
 Different regulations may apply based on whether the export involves tangible goods, intangible services, or a combination.

 Mode of Delivery or Transportation:

 The chosen mode of delivery or transportation is another crucial factor.
-Whether goods are shipped by sea, air, land, or a combination of these modes can impact the determination of the place of supply.
+The mode of transport—whether goods are shipped by sea, air, land, or a combination of these—can impact the determination of the place of supply.

 Involvement of a Third Party: